lambda-water-my-plants/Build-WaterMyPlants-BE/README.md

 ---
 ### GET /api/users/{userId}/plants
 **JWT token required**
-* Returns a list of all user's plants (json objects) and scheduled watering times.
+* Returns a list of all plants of a user(json objects) and scheduled watering times.
 Only accessible by plant owner.
 * Return example:
 ```
 [